Edgewell Personal Care (EPC)

 Revenue trends explain a company’s historical growth, but the change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q1, Edgewell Personal Care reported EPS at $0.87, in line with the same quarter last year.
+In Q3, Edgewell Personal Care reported adjusted EPS of $0.68, down from $0.72 in the same quarter last year.
 This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Edgewell Personal Care’s full-year EPS of $2.88 to grow 15.2%.
+Over the next 12 months, Wall Street expects Edgewell Personal Care’s full-year EPS of $2.54 to grow 6.9%.

 10. Cash Is King

-Edgewell Personal Care has shown weak cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.7%, subpar for a consumer staples business.
+Edgewell Personal Care has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 4.8%, subpar for a consumer staples business.

-Taking a step back, we can see that Edgewell Personal Care’s margin dropped by 14.3 percentage points over the last year.
-Almost any movement in the wrong direction is undesirable because of its already low cash conversion.
+Taking a step back, we can see that Edgewell Personal Care’s margin dropped by 5.9 percentage points over the last year.
+This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
 If the trend continues, it could signal it’s becoming a more capital-intensive business.

 11. Return on Invested Capital (ROIC)